XQ-UT/CarND-Advanced-Lane-Lines/writeup_template.md

   <em>Figure 4: Binary Wrapped Image and Perspective Transformation</em>
 </p>

 Next step is to identify left line and right line pixels.
-I sum up all the pixels in bottom part of the binary transformed image to ```histogram```.
+I aggregate all the pixels in bottom part of the binary transformed image along x-axis to ```histogram```.
 Then we can find the bases for left line and right line using:

 ```python
 midpoint = np.int(histogram.shape[0]/2)